releng-tool/releng-tool-docs/content/guides/packages/pkg-type-autotools.md

 # Autotools package

-An autotools package provides support for processing a [GNU Build System][gnu-build-sys] supported module.
+An Autotools package provides support for processing a [GNU Build System][gnu-build-sys] supported module.

 ```python
 LIBFOO_TYPE = 'autotools'
 ```

-When an autotools package performs a configuration stage, the package may invoke `autoreconf` (if configured to do so) and then invoke `configure`.
+When an Autotools package performs a configuration stage, the package may invoke `autoreconf` (if configured to do so) and then invoke `configure`.
 When the build stage is reached, `make` will be invoked followed by `make install` during the installation stage.

-The following sections outline configuration options are available for an autotools package.
+The following sections outline configuration options are available for an Autotools package.

 (pkg-opt-autotools-autoreconf)=
 ## `LIBFOO_AUTOTOOLS_AUTORECONF`

-Specifies whether the package needs to perform an autotools re-configuration.
+Specifies whether the package needs to perform an Autotools re-configuration.
 This is to assist in the rebuilding of GNU Build System files which may be broken or a patch has introduced new build script changes that need to be applied.
 This field is optional.
 By default,